sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 ## Getting started with Ublox GPS
 - Physically connect your GPS to your FC using UART (preferred) or softserial (not recommended).
 Connect RX from GPS to TX on FC, TX from GPS to RX on FC
-- Activate GPS in the ports tab in INAV configurator and set it to 57600 or 115200 using UART or 19200 using softserial (on your chosen port)
+- Activate GPS in the ports tab in INAV configurator and set it to 57600, 115200 or 230400 using UART.
+Or 19200 using softserial (on your chosen port)
-- Activate GPS in the configuration tab, set it to ublox.
+- Activate GPS in the configuration tab, set it to ublox7.

 - Using external compass:
  * Connect the magnetometer to I2C ports (SCL/SDA) Be aware that with SDA/SLC lines connected the flight battery must often be connected to access configurator and power up the magnetometer.